Rikatob/csgobank/README.md

 # Rapport

+## Overview

+CSGO is an FPS game that has a lot of items you can get with drops, unboxing, or trading.

+The items don’t give you any form of advantage in the game, it is only cosmetic and like a status for having the most “good-looking” and expensive items.
+For example, an AK-47 skin is still the default AK-47 mechanically speaking, but the skin can make it look in a ton of different ways.
+Items (skins) can be for weapons, knifes, gloves, stickers to put on the weapons and so on.
+Some skins are very rare and can have an insane price in real fiat currency (pun intended).

+So, our project CSGO BANK will be a secure vault, like an inventory if you will, to store your items and operate transactions of these items to other users.

 ## Collaboration

 ### Responsibility
-We both worked on everything more or less together, so we both had influence on what got done. but we did divide the responsibility on the logic of services
+We both worked on everything more or less together, so we both had influence on what got done.
-The infrastructure (logging, tracing, gateway etc.) we both did at the same time and no clear division, both worked on one computer most of the time.
+But we did divide the responsibility on the logic of services The infrastructure (logging, tracing, gateway etc.) we both did at the same time and no clear division, both worked on one computer most of the time.
 All decisions were made with the explicit agreement from both parties

+#### Major decisions
+Item service should be a "faked" API from valve (Owners of the game CS:GO).
+If we had time, we would implement an API call to get real item data live.

+We wanted to focus on our application itself, since deposit items and credits would require outside confirmation, bank transaction for credits, etc. we chose to implement a basic version of these that don't take any confirmation from the outside.

 #### Student 2025:
 Services: